 People fail to get along because they fear each other; they fear each other because they don’t know each other; they don’t know each other because they have not communicated with each other.- Martin Luther King, Jr.

 Start serving.
 MLK Day is designated as a national day of service.
 If you don’t have any formal volunteering planned for the day, who is that person in need who might benefit from your help today?
-Is it time you act on that intention to begin volunteering in 2020?
+Is it time you act on that intention to begin volunteering this year?